joyosephk/timeline/planner/README.md

 This will output the solution onto the terminal.
 For example, you can also do

-`lpg-td-1.0 -o simple/domain.pddl -f simple/pfile1 -quality -out sol1` <br />

 which prints out the plan to the file 'sol1.SOL'.

-#### Note that sometimes, you may have to execute the planner multiple times for it to properly display the plan on the terminal.
+#### Note that at times, you may have to execute the planner multiple times for it to properly display the plan on the terminal.